Skip to content

 🐛 Troubleshooting Quick Fixes

-# Check VFIO module is loaded
+# Check VFIO binding

 ls /sys/bus/pci/drivers/vfio-pci/